PREP TIME: 20min

 “How do get your cookies so round?”
 They’ll think you’re amazing.

 5. Baking soda is the only leavener used.
 Baking soda here serves two purposes in this recipe: first it helps the cookies to spread instead of ‘puff’ (that’s how we get that Subway cookie look), secondly it neutralises the brown sugar which is an acidic ingredient.
+See here for more info on baking soda and baking powder.

 So there we have it, all you need to know to make the best chocolate chunk cookies.
 Give them a try and let me know what you think.
 Are they the best you’ve ever had?